Winter in France

 Winter is a great time to enjoy cheaper prices in France.
 While you will often see a hike in prices right around New Year’s in Paris, most of the winter months offer deep discounts on everything from your France airfare to your hotel in France.

-Also, while there are more festivals and events happening in December and the beginning of January for the holiday season, this is also when you’ll find steeper airfares and room rates at hotels.
+But, while there are more festivals and events happening in December and the beginning of January for the holiday season, this is also when you’ll find steeper airfares and room rates at hotels.
 If you are hoping to go during the cheapest time of the year, January and February are usually the best months of the year to visit the city (and you can still totally take advantage of the winter sale season).

 Winter Weather in France